alu99/dft/README.md

 # dft
 Discrete Fourier Transform

 In my sophomore year of college, I took 2 semesters of signal theory classes.
-I found that it was really easy to forget the concepts that I learned if not actively working with them.
+I found that it was really easy to forget the concepts that I learned if I wasn't actively working with them.
 I created Python versions of the DFT and inverse DFT algorithms to brush up on the concept of DFT.

 ## dft.py